History of immigration to the United States: Destinations

 The Dillingham Commission was set up by Congress in 1907 to investigate the effects of immigration on the country.
-The Commission's 40-volume analysis of immigration during the previous three decades led it to conclude that the major source of immigration had shifted from Central, Northern, and Western Europeans to Southern Europeans and Russians.
+The commission's 40-volume analysis of immigration during the previous three decades led it to conclude that the major source of immigration had shifted from Central, Northern, and Western Europeans to Southern Europeans and Russians.
 It was, however, apt to make generalizations about regional groups that were subjective and failed to differentiate between distinct cultural attributes.

 The Sunday magazine of the New York World appealed to Immigrants with this 1906 cover page celebrating their arrival at Ellis Island.

-The 1910s marked the high point of Italian immigration to the United States.
+The 1910s marked the high point of Italian immigration.
 Over two million Italians immigrated in those years, with a total of 5.3 million between 1880 and 1920.
 About half returned to Italy, after working an average of five years in the U.S.

-About 1.5 million Swedes and Norwegians immigrated to the United States within this period because of opportunity in America and poverty and religious oppression in the united Sweden–Norway.
+About 1.5 million Swedes and Norwegians immigrated within this period because of opportunity in America and poverty and religious oppression in the united Sweden–Norway.
 That accounted for around 20% of the total population of the kingdom at that time.
 They settled mainly in the Midwest, especially Minnesota and the Dakotas.

-Danes had comparably low immigration rates because they had a better economy, but after 1900, many Danish immigrants were Mormon converts who moved to Utah.
+Between 1820 and 1850 the number of Danes entering the United States averaged about 60 a year greatly increasing after the Civil War.
+After 1900, many Danish immigrants were Mormon converts who moved to Utah.

 Over two million from Central Europe, mainly Catholics and Jews, immigrated between 1880 and 1924.
-People of Polish ancestry are the largest Central European ancestry group in the United States, after the Germans.
+People of Polish ancestry are the second largest Central European ancestry group in the United States, after the Germans.
 The immigration of Eastern Orthodox ethnic groups was much lower.

 Lebanese and Syrian immigrants started to settle in large numbers in the late 19th and early 20th centuries.
 The vast majority of the immigrants from Lebanon and Syria were Christians, but smaller numbers of Jews, Muslims, and Druze also settled.
 Many lived in New York City's Little Syria and in Boston.
 In the 1920s and 1930s, a large number of these immigrants set out West, with Detroit receiving a large number of Middle Eastern immigrants and many Midwestern areas had Arabs work as farmers.

-Congress passed a literacy requirement in 1917 to curb the influx of low-skilled immigrants from entering the country.
-The Emergency Quota Act was passed in 1921, followed by the Immigration Act of 1924, which supplanted earlier acts to effectively ban all immigration from Asia and set quotas for the Eastern Hemisphere so that no more than 2% of nationalities, as represented in the 1890 census, were allowed to immigrate to America.
+Congress passed a literacy requirement in 1917 to curb the influx of low-skilled immigrants.
+The Emergency Quota Act was passed in 1921, followed by the Immigration Act of 1924, which supplanted earlier acts to effectively ban all immigration from Asia and set quotas for the Eastern Hemisphere so that no more than 2% of nationalities, as represented in the 1890 census, were allowed to immigrate.